rbowsley/lamplighthelp/source/3-3-0_Search_boxes.markdown

 Click on the name you are looking for as soon as it appears, and this will take you to the profile.

+[Section 5.8](/help/index/p/5.8.0) has advanced information about the search boxes.

 ###### core module